The best programming languages for the backend

 Python

 Python has been around since 1991 and is one of the most popular programming languages.
-Python is also very suitable for the backend, as the language offers a clean and also simple development environment.
-Python frameworks, for example, can be used to create web applications quite quickly.
+Python is also very suitable for the backend, as the language offers a clean and simple development environment.
+With Python frameworks, for example, web applications can be created very quickly.

 The advantages of Python as a backend language: |